VaticanCameos99/knowledge-distillation-for-unet/README.md

 # Knowledge Distillation for UNet

-An implementation of Knowledge distillation for segmentation, to train a small (student) UNet from a larger (teacher) UNet thereby reducing the size of the network and while achieving performance similar to the heavier model.
+An implementation of Knowledge distillation for segmentation, to train a small (student) UNet from a larger (teacher) UNet thereby reducing the size of the network while achieving performance similar to the heavier model.

 ## Results:
 Dataset: [Carvana Image Masking Challenge](https://www.kaggle.com/c/carvana-image-masking-challenge)